doctor-rutvik14/ToggleSwitch/README.md

 # ToggleSwitch
+This project is build using HTML5 and CSS3.
 Toggle switch provides users to select between two options.
 # Note:
 The appearance property is used to display an element using a platform-native